Sheffield: Public services

 Sheffield Teaching Hospitals NHS Foundation Trust provides healthcare to people (primarily adults) throughout Sheffield and South Yorkshire.
 The trusts title includes the word 'teaching' because it undertakes training of medical students at the University of Sheffield and has strong links to Sheffield Hallam University as well.
 The trust has two campuses: The West Campus containing the Royal Hallamshire Hospital, the Jessop Wing (maternity wing), Weston Park Hospital (specialist cancer treatment) and Charles Clifford Dental Hospital.
 The Northern General Hospital is the second 'campus' and is a large facility in the northern suburbs of Sheffield, containing the city's A&E department.
 Sheffield Children's NHS Foundation Trust provides healthcare for children within the city of Sheffield, South Yorkshire and the UK as a whole.
 On 12 June 2020, 66 confirmed deaths caused by the coronavirus were reported in the Crabtree and Fir Vale district in the three months up to May 2020.
 The Office for National Statistics said this was the highest number of coronavirus deaths of any area of England and Wales.

 Sheffield Health and Social Care NHS Foundation Trust provides mental health services, services for people with learning disabilities, substance misuse services, long term neurological conditions, as well as a consortium of GP practises.
 The Sheffield Institute for Motor Neurone Disease (also known as Sheffield Institute for Translational Neuroscience – SITraN) has been developed by the University of Sheffield.

 Ambulances are provided by the Yorkshire Ambulance Service, which itself is an NHS trust.
 Fire services in Sheffield are provided by South Yorkshire Fire and Rescue Service.
 For the purposes of fire-fighting and rescue, Sheffield is divided into East and West sub-divisions.

-Sheffield City Council is responsible for running thirty libraries (including the Hospital Library Service at Weston Park Hospital) within the city.
-The largest is Sheffield Central Library which is collocated with Graves Art Gallery On Surrey Street, in Sheffield City Centre.
+Sheffield City Council is responsible for running fifteen libraries within the city and the Hospital Library Service at Weston Park Hospital.
+A further sixteen are run by community and volunteer groups with over 1,000 volunteers trained by Sheffield City Council.
+The largest is Sheffield Central Library which is collocated with Graves Art Gallery on Surrey Street, in Sheffield City Centre.
 The Sheffield Central Library also contains the Local Studies Library with 30,000 items related to local history.

 Domestic waste services in Sheffield are provided by Veolia Environmental Services under contract from and on behalf of the council.
 Council owned/run buildings are maintained by Kier Group Sheffield in partnership with the council.

 Sheffield has a District Energy system that exploits the city's domestic waste, by incinerating it and converting the energy from it to electricity.
 It also provides hot water, which is distributed through over 25 mi of pipes under the city, via two networks.
 These networks supply heat and hot water for many buildings throughout the city.
 These include not only cinemas, hospitals, shops and offices, but also universities (Sheffield Hallam University and the University of Sheffield), and residential properties.
 Energy generated in a waste plant produces 60 megawatts of thermal energy and up to 19 megawatts of electrical energy from 225,000 tonnes of waste.